…and about humanfactor.blog

 We, humans, are cultural animals.
 Animals – based on our biological nature.
 Cultural – based on our symbolic nature.
 We contain this dual-self complexity.
 Each of the two “selves” has its needs.
 This blog is dedicated to the needs of our symbolic “selves” – that which philosophers have called the human condition.

-My name is Natalija Cera and I have started this blog in August 2019 to explore the topics I love, capture my reflections on them, and exchange with others who would like to connect based on the shared interests.
+My name is Natalija Cera, and I started this blog in August 2019 to explore the topics I love, capture my reflections on them, and exchange with others who would like to connect based on shared interests.

-What kind of topics do I expect to cover on humanfactor?
+What kind of topics can you expect on humanfactor.blog?

-- Broad-ranged questions related to the human need for meaning and purpose (main need of our symbolic “self”, in my opinion)
+- Questions around our human experience of meaning and purpose (main need of our symbolic “self”, in my opinion)

 - My reflections on relevant books, articles, movies

-- Insights into historical events, personalities, traditions that influence human culture and our way of thinking (mostly in the Western tradition)
+- Insights into historical events, personalities, and traditions that influence human culture and our way of thinking (mostly in the Western tradition)